 Training (in partnership with DOE contractors and WOHS staff),

 Liaison with state and federal agencies concerning nuclear/radioactive materials,

 Wyoming receives more than 700 Waste Isolation Pilot Plant (WIPP) shipments annually.
 Our participation in the Western Interstate Energy Board (WIEB) working group assures the safe and efficient transportation of Transuranic Waste across our state.
 This group reviews all matters of this process from safe parking and route security to emergency response and public information.

-The WIPP transportation corridor in Wyoming consists of I-80 and I-25 from Cheyenne to the Colorado border.
-The WIPP Coordinator provides oversight of tasks agreed to under an annual cooperative agreement with the Department of Energy (DOE) through the Western Governors’ Association (WGA).
-The coordinator also serves as the governor’s representative on the WGA’s WIPP Technical Advisory Group.
+The WIPP transportation corridor in Wyoming resides on I-80 from the Southwestern corners of the state leading onto I-25 Southbound to the Colorado border.
+The radiological program manager serves as the state liaison to provide oversight of tasks agreed to under an annual cooperative agreement with the Department of Energy (DOE) through the Western Governors Association (WGA).